 A new era began in 1926 when the new company of Aston Martin Motors Ltd. was incorporated with A.C.
-(Bert) Bertelli as one of the new directors.
-Considered as the father of Aston Martin, A.C.
-Bertelli took the company through turbulent times with various financial backers.
-Outstanding and exclusive cars were produced such as the International, Le Mans and the Ulster and the company shared many successes on the Race Track with the 1½ litre cars including at the 24 hours of Le Mans..
+(Bert) Bertelli and Bill Renwick as directors.
+Considered as the father of Aston Martin, Domenico Augustus Cesare Bertelli took the company through turbulent times with various financial backers.
+Outstanding and exclusive cars were produced such as the International, Le Mans and the Ulster and the company shared many successes on the Race Track with the 1½ litre cars including at the 24 hours of Le Mans.

 Soon after a new 2 litre car was introduced in 1937, A.C.
 Bertelli left the company.
-The 2 litre was intended to be a little less sporty, a little more mainstream to attract more discerning customers.
-They became a very successful range of cars despite to uncertainty in the years which lead up to the start of World War 2.
+The 2 litre was intended to be a little less sporty, a little more mainstream to attract a greater range of discerning customers.
+The various 2 litre models blossomed into a very successful range of cars despite to uncertainty in the years which led up to the start of World War 2.

-The pre-war years were turbulent for the small company producing small and wonderfully engineered lightweight sports cars with a large price tag.
-During this time, only about 680 cars were built, many of which still survive; a testament to their fine design and engineering integrity.
+The inter-war years were turbulent for the small company producing small and wonderfully engineered lightweight sports cars with a high price tag.
+During this time, only around 680 cars were built, many of which still survive; a testament to their fine design and engineering integrity.

 • Bamford & Martin Cars, circular 'AM' badge